Nuclear power is returning not only as climate policy but as a strategy for grid stability, industrial electricity, and lower import dependence.

 In Korea, nuclear policy links power bills, industrial strategy, exportable reactors, and spent-fuel governance in one debate.

-For this issue, start with reactor restarts, then check whether new capacity plans is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with reactor restarts, then check whether new capacity plans is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch